Avisrivastava15/Movieflix/README.md

-**🎬 StreamWorld**
+**🎬 Movix**

-StreamWorld is a simple web project built to practice frontend development concepts.
+Movix is a simple web project built to practice frontend development concepts.
 It replicates the look and feel of a popular streaming platform’s UI, providing a hands-on way to explore layouts, styling, and interactive elements.

 **🚀 Tech Stack**